 Now, when we see a person’s device that hasn’t taken our survey, and we can see from our behavioral data stream that they’re comparing banks, we can confidently predict with a high degree of accuracy that they’re intending to switch banks.

 Multiply that by 14,000 attributes that are updated nightly at an individual level, and that’s the depth of understanding that is available in Resonate.

-Our partners have a double opt-in process; once on recruitment to the panel, and again via an invitation to take the survey.
+Our partners utilize a double opt-in process; once upon recruitment into their panel, and again via an invitation to take the survey.